mzohaibh17-pixel/mzohaibh17-pixel/README.md

 - Use of Jupyter Notebooks for interactive scientific workflows
 - Experience with ROOT framework for high-energy physics data analysis
 - Version control and collaborative work using Git and GitHub
 - Predictive modeling, simulation automation, and reproducible research practices

 ---

-## Achievements

-- Recipient of the Science Talent Farming Scheme (STFS) Scholarship, awarded by the Ministry of Science and Technology, Government of Pakistan.
-- Honored with a Laptop Award by the Chief Minister of Punjab for outstanding academic performance in Matriculation.

----